-It will take about 10-12 minutes on a hot grill, turning them carefully a couple times until they have beautiful char marks.
+Pineapple rounds or spears only take about 10-12 minutes on a hot grill, turning them carefully a couple times until they have beautiful char marks.

 When the grill marks look like the picture on the right, the pineapple is ready to eat!

 Don’t be afraid to baste the grilling pineapple with some barbecue or other sauce as the pieces grill.
+Get creative.

-Just make sure the pieces are big enough so they don’t fall through the grate!
+Remember that shape doesn’t matter for grilling the pineapple – just make sure the pieces are big enough so they don’t fall through the grate!